sahasra-22/MIST4610-Group-Project-2-Real-Estate-Sales-2001-2024/README.md

 - Property types cluster differently across regions, shaping **value patterns**
 - Forecast shows **potential rebound** in sales over the next several months
 - Dataset provides strong insights for **buyers, investors, and policymakers**

+### *Note:*

+Workbooks are attached and seperated by question.
+Each workbook contains two visualizations.
+PDF for presentation is also attached.